 - SWOT Analysis (Strengths, Weaknesses, Opportunities, and Threats to your business)

 - Marketing plan (list of ideas on how you’ll promote your business)

 - Financial plan (list of business costs, how you’ll make money to pay for the business in the beginning and how your business will make money)

 - Financial projections for each quarter (e.g. January to March, April to June, etc.)

 Most cities have business centers where you can speak with an in-house entrepreneur who will give you feedback on how to start a business.
 Some cities even have programs for younger adults that allow you to be mentored by an entrepreneur in your field.
-So be sure to get feedback from the right people to help you inch closer to business success.
+Whether you’re planning to work on tried-and-tested or unusual business ideas, be sure to get feedback from the right people to help you inch closer to business success.

 However, some businesses have very minimal costs such as freelance businesses which might require some software or a computer which you might already own or have access to.